-Individuals, departments, labs, institutes, centers, and campus organizations are all encouraged to contribute work to DigitalCommons@WPI.WPI community members can submit work directly to the repository or contact their Gordon Library liaison for assistance.
+Individuals, departments, labs, institutes, centers, and campus organizations are all encouraged to contribute work to DigitalCommons@WPI.

 DigitalCommons@WPI Author Gallery

 DigitalCommons@WPI Author Gallery, powered by SelectedWorks, offers faculty and staff portfolio spaces to complement other WPI Web pages and profiles.
 Works published in DigitalCommons@WPI and in other Open Access repositories and journals can be collected and categorized.
 Citations to restricted access articles and other works may also be included.
-WPI community members can create and self-manage their own SelectedWorks site or contact their Gordon Library liaison for assistance.
+WPI community members can create and self-manage their own SelectedWorks site.

 WPI Historical and Cultural Collections